architect/arcdown/readme.md

 ## Configuration

-`arc-render-md` is set up to be used without any configuration.
+`arcdown` is set up to be used without any configuration.
 Out-of-the-box it uses defaults and conventions preferred by the Architect team.

 However, the renderer is customizable and extensible.